Sep 01, 2023

 How Do I Point My GoDaddy Site to Hostinger?

-First, log in to your GoDaddy account and access the DNS management page of your domain.
+To point your GoDaddy Site to Hostinger, log in to your GoDaddy account and access the DNS management page of your domain.
 Take note of the NS records and update these records in your domain’s DNS zone.
+You might also consider transferring your GoDaddy domain to Hostinger completely.

 How Do I Check My DNS Pointing?